microsoft/moaw/workshops/getting-started-with-aks/workshop.md

   <div class="info" data-title="Note">

   > You need to ensure you have 32 vCPU quota for Standard_DSv2 available in the region you are deploying the cluster to.
 If you don't have enough quota, you can request a quota increase by following this [guide](https://learn.microsoft.com/azure/quotas/quickstart-increase-quota-portal).
+To view your available quota for this VM family in a given region, run the following command: `az vm list-usage --location <region> --query "[?name.value=='standardDSv2Family'].{Name:name.value, CurrentValue:currentValue, Limit:limit}" --output table`
   </div>

 - **Automatic upgrade scheduler:** Leave the default setting.